Woman with glasses sitting by window stares pensively at cell phone in hand

 Should I pay off my credit card before the closing date?

-While paying the minimum amount is important if you want to avoid late fees, you generally cannot avoid interest fees unless you pay the full amount.
-Your credit card closing date and due date are important credit card dates to bear in mind if you want to keep your credit score high and avoid interest payments.
+Your credit card closing date and due date are important credit card dates to know if you want to keep your credit score high and avoid interest payments.

 Next steps